rkday/ruby-diameter/README.md

 * Ensure conformance to https://github.com/bbatsov/ruby-style-guide

 ### Tests
-* Have more testcases
-* Set up an infrastructure for reading and parsing .pcap files, so parsed messages can be manually checked against Wireshark
+* Set up an infrastructure for reading and parsing .pcap or PDML files, so parsed messages can be manually checked against Wireshark